AkchurinDA/Fortuna.jl/README.md

 ## License

-`Fortuna` package is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
-More information can be found in the `LICENSE.md` file.
+`Fortuna.jl` package is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+More information can be found in the [`LICENSE.md`](https://github.com/AkchurinDA/Fortuna.jl/blob/main/LICENSE.md) file.

 ## Help and Support